aymengan/EDT_JSPTA/README.md

 ###BEHAVIOR TYPES

-Note: when using Heuristics and custom control be sure to change the AGV Behavior Parameters:Behavior Type to "Heuristic Only"
+Note: when using Heuristics and manual control be sure to change the AGV GameObject Behavior Parameters:Behavior Type to "Heuristic Only"

 ### Training the Agents with ML-Agents Toolkit
 Training agents can be easily done using Unity ML-Agents Toolkit.
 The original configuration file "configuration.yaml" used to train all our agents is included within the repository.
 To do so follow the next steps: